thi-ng/umbrella/packages/ksuid/README.md

 ## About

-Configurable sortable unique IDs, ULIDs, binary & base-N encoded, 32/48/64bit time resolution.
+Configurable K-sortable unique IDs, ULIDs, binary & base-N encoded, 32/48/64bit time resolutions.

 Idea based on [segmentio/ksuid](https://github.com/segmentio/ksuid), though the added flexibility in terms of configuration & implementation also enables the